RegestaItalia/trm-docs/docs/business_cases/1_managing_core_developments.md

 # Managing core developments across SAP customers

-SAP partners usually maintain a set of **core developments** that are reused across multiple customer systems.\
+SAP partners usually maintain a set of **core developments** that are reused across multiple customer systems.<br>
 These developments typically include shared frameworks, utilities, integrations, logging libraries, or industry-specific functionality that must be **imported and kept up to date in every customer landscape**.

 ## Before TRM